Thinai Ven Pongal | Foxtail Millet Savory Pongal

 Thinai Ven Pongal in a bowl

-It is typically a one pot meal made in pressure cooker.
+It is typically a one-pot meal made in a pressure cooker.
 I used Instant Pot to make this pongal and it pretty much does the whole thing without me having to baby sit it.
 This makes it a quick recipe to make in the mornings.
-The first time I tried using Thinai / foxtail millet was, when making Thinai Sweet Paniyaram.
+The first time I tried using Thinai / foxtail millet was when making Thinai Sweet Paniyaram.

 If you are looking to make a sweet version of pongal, then definitely check out the Chakkara Pongal / Sweet Pongal recipe and also Quinoa Chakkara Pongal if you are looking to use whole grains.